 'In reality, they cannot control a centimeter anywhere in Saudi Arabia,' he said.

-Two men circle the Kabaa as part of the annual Hajj - a ceremony every able-bodied Muslim is required to undertake at one point in their lives
+the annual Hajj - a ceremony every able-bodied Muslim is required to

 A group of pilgrims circle the Kabaa - which they are required to do seven times while visiting the holy site